Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 Contoso, Ltd. is a multi-national business with headquarters in London, UK.
 Contoso Senior leadership has mandated a "Cloud-First" approach, with an overarching strategy to reduce and gradually divest the on-premises datacenter footprint.
 Contoso has chosen Azure as their preferred public cloud provider.
 They have a large overall IT estate and are concerned about the velocity of workload transformation/migration, and how they can establish landing zones for application teams to migrate their applications.

-Contoso has come across the Enterprise scale architecture which provides a forward looking Azure-native design approach.
+Contoso has come across the Enterprise-Scale architecture which provides a forward looking Azure-native design approach.
 The Contoso IT leadership team has committed to this as they believe it will allow applications (legacy or modern) to seamlessly move at their own pace while also providing secure and streamlined operations, management, and governance across the entire Contoso platform on Azure.

 ## Contoso Architecture